jrroosevelt/VS2PCG/VS2PCG_glossary.md

 Q: What about a power like \* Nova's \*  **Stellar Flare** or Green Goblin's **Pumpkin Bomb**?
 Can I stun and wound a Hidden character with a power like that?

 A: Yes.
-Typically you cannot *attack* a Hidden character.
+Typically you cannot *attack* a Hidden character (with some exceptions like Devil Slayer and Mr. Black).
 However, because you can target a hidden character with Super Powers (unless the power specifies Face-Up characters), you can strike them.
 Compare the ATK of the character striking to the DEF of the hidden character.
 If it equals or exceeds, the character moves from Hidden to Stunned and gains a wound.

 **Note:** If the character is Stunned, you could still technically target them.
 However, you cannot stun a stunned character, so the strike would really do nothing in that instance.